-Displaying items by tag: Community Bankers of Michigan
+Displaying items tagged: Community Bankers of Michigan

 A proposal by a trio of federal agencies would bring major banking industry regulations into the modern digital age as banking is increasingly done electronically instead of in branch offices.